naresh0839/codeit/README.md

 	- we get Avg_TrainAccuracy: 0.987051 and test accuracy as 0.9183067448762109 .

-- For Bengali with low resource :
+- *For Bengali* with low resource :

 	- We get Avg_TrainAccuracy: 0.952591 and test accuracy as 0.9208812886459944 .

-- For German with high resource:
+- *For German* with high resource:

 	- we get Avg_TrainAccuracy: 0.950101 and test accuracy as 0.8859423938479073

-- For middle-high-german with low resource:
+- *For middle-high-german* with low resource:

 	-

-- In ipynb file , we have complete graph for Loss and Accuracy and all other important results
+> In ipynb file, we have complete graph for Loss and Accuracy and all other important results.